AlexanderHarrison/array_ex/README.md

 ## Caveats

-- The `*` symbol is needed to diambiguate cycling elements with adding an array of arrays.
+- The `*` symbol is needed to diambiguate cycling elements with constructing an array of arrays.
     For example, `array![ [usize; 2], [[1, 2]; 3] ]` would not be parsed correctly otherwise.
 - Error messages are NOT pretty.